prebid/prebid.github.io/dev-docs/bidder-adaptor.md

     - Add `pbjs: true`.
 If you also have a [Prebid Server bid adapter](/prebid-server/developers/add-new-bidder-go.html), add `pbs: true`.
 Default is false for both.
     - If you support the GDPR consentManagement module and TCF1, add `gdpr_supported: true`.
 Default is false.
     - If you support the GDPR consentManagement module and TCF2, add `tcf2_supported: true`.
 Default is false.
+    - If you have an IAB Global Vendor List ID, add `gvl_id: ID`.
+There's no default.
     - If you support the US Privacy consentManagementUsp module, add `usp_supported: true`.
 Default is false.
     - If you support one or more userId modules, add `userId: (list of supported vendors)`.
 No default value.
     - If you support video and/or native mediaTypes add `media_types: video, native`.
 Note that display is added by default.
 If you don't support display, add "no-display" as the first entry, e.g. `media_types: no-display, native`.
 No default value.